openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 )
 ```

-Below are all the platform status types which will need to have the `Publish`
+Below are all the platform status types which will need to have the `InitialPublishingStatus`
 field added to them when implementing this EP:

 * `AWSPlatformStatus`